 I have created a php file to test sessions.
 This is located in the admin folder at :

 Your hosting provider or server administrator may have restrictions on which directories can use 'includes'.
 To check this, log into the administration section of PHP-eSeller and click on 'PHP info' link in the left hand side menu.
 This will display your site php info page.
 Find 'open_basedir' and check if the setting is something other than 'no value'.
 If it is something other than 'no value' then you might have to install PHP-eSeller in the directory shown.
 Check with your hosting provider.

 If a user is getting this error message on the screen when trying to download a file via the Download Link (i.e. after a sale), the open_basedir setting is preventing the PHP script from writing a temporary file that's needed for the download to happen.
 The solution is to have your server administrator or hosting provider change the open_basedir setting to 'no value'.

 The best way to send email from a Windows server is to use smtp.
-The smtp settings are in the config.php file.
+The smtp settings are set the an admin screen of PHP-eSeller.
 Once set, all emails from the application will be sent using smtp.